Portrait of MF's former CEO Corzine on sale for $85,000

 "When you stand in front of the stock exchange, it's this huge tourist attraction," Raymond said.
 "So you get this weird mix of financial people working in the Wall Street area and then a ton of Americans from all over the country.
 You get a broad spectrum of people."

-So, how do people feel about Corzine, who critics say drove MF Global into bankruptcy through bad bets on European debt?
+Raymond said passersby often have positive remarks about his subjects, but Corzine, who critics say drove MF Global into bankruptcy through bad bets on European debt, has proved an exception.

 "Usually someone has something nice to say, but for Corzine I've noticed it's been universally negative," he said.
 "New Jersey residents have a sense of betrayal especially."

-Corzine, who resigned as CEO soon after the firm filed for bankruptcy last week, could not be reached for comment for this story.
+Corzine, who resigned as CEO soon after the firm filed for bankruptcy last week, could not be reached for comment.

 Raymond said he plans to put an image of the painting up on a few financial blogs to seek out more comments which he will transcribe onto the painting himself.